 From a nutritional standpoint, the acorns provide the pigs with the following levels of nutrition: protein (5%), fats (3%) and minerals (2%) and sugars (45%); these figures can vary depending on the level of ripening and dehydration at the moment when the acorns are consumed by the Ibérico pigs.
 It’s important to emphasize the high proportion of Oleic Acid (around 63%) in the jamón Ibérico de bellota.

-For an Ibérico pig to be considered as Acorn-fed “de Bellota”, it has to eat 500-550 kg (1,100-1,200 lb) of acorns!
+For an Ibérico pig to be considered as Acorn-fed “de Bellota”, it has to naturally eat 500-550 kg (1,100-1,200 lb) during its bulking years!
 For every 7 kg (15 lb) of acorns and 2 kg (4.4 lb) of grass, the pig gains 1 kg (2.2 lb) of weight.

 View our free Tapas Academy video recipes!